Vietnam

 - Sponsorship letter

 1-3 years is a big commitment, so it would be smart to go for the Tourist Visa first.
-The three months that the Tourist Visa allows you can be used to get the additional paper work of the NA6/NA8 application and your sponsorship letter.
+Be proactive and use the Tourist Visa’s three month duration to get any additional paper work such as the NA6/NA8 application and your sponsorship letter.
 Vietnam has essentially set up it’s visas like stepping stones, using one visa prepare you for the next visa.

 Permanent Residency Permit